alexandermishin13/rcrecv-daemon/README.md

 ## Description

-A `rcrecv-daemon` waits for a poll(2) or kqueue(2) event from a kernel driver `rcrecv.ko` which means that the driver have a code for the daemon.
-After the event is came the daemon reads the code from `/dev/rcrecv` character device.
+A `rcrecv-daemon` listens for a poll(2) or kqueue(2) event from a `rcrecv.ko` kernel driver which means that the driver have a code for the daemon.
+After the event occurs the daemon reads the code from character device `/dev/rcrecv`.
-For that codes the daemon does the action which was configured when the daemon is started.
+For these codes, the daemon performs the action that was configured when the one was started.
 Possible actions are set, unset or toggle a pin.
 In my case it is the same pins which I had configured for an automatic management of lights and an air compressor, so that pins can be switched both with `cron` and with a remote control.
-If several consecutive codes is all the same, then after the first successive code the next ones are ignored if they follows too fast.
+If several consecutive codes is all identical, then after the first successive code the next ones are ignored if they follows too fast.
 The minimum interval between two identical codes is 1000ms and can be changed.
 This prevents the relay from switching too quickly when the remote control button is held